The Gloria Light Co., Chicago, Illinois,

 that was also used by Prentiss Wabers and occasionally Coleman.

-Model 330A lamp, with two Lind-O-Lite shades, is in Jon Schedler's collection.
+while the Model 330A lamp, with two Lind-O-Lite shades, is in Jon Schedler's collection.

 This Lind-O-Lite lamp is unusual because it is a one mantle model.